girishji/scope.vim/README.md

 4. **Asynchronous Relevant Items Update on User Input:**
    - For dynamic searches like live grep, the list is updated asynchronously, but exclusively with relevant items, each time the user types something.

 Boilerplate code for each of these patterns can be found in `autoload/scope/fuzzy.vim`.
 Understand how it handles the different patterns and adapt or extend it according to your use case.
+Everything is exported.

 ## Requirements